rjpcasalino/blog_bt/src/posts/2023-12-11-LaTeX_Adventures_with_nix.md

         };
     }

-Running `nix build` will produce a dir called `result` with your document in it (lamport.pdf in this case).
+Running `nix build` will produce a dir called `result` with your document in it (resume.pdf in this case).
 Or you are free to run `nix develop` and have (hopefully) everything you'd need to run the commands manually.

 `-pvc` flag means generate a continuous preview which `latexmk` will try to open with `acroread` which has been removed from nixpkgs for security reasons.
 You can probably hack `latexmk` to open another program instead but maybe another time?
 Instead, just create a `~/.latexmkrc` file and set `$pdf_previewer = 'zathura'`.

 Soon we'll explore creating HTML from these tex docs and still use nix so everything is sorta contained.
 Notice `lwarp` in the flake above; it is the program we will use to create an HTML file from our tex doc.

-to be continued...